biomedia-mira/blast-ct/README.md

 # BLAST-CT
 **B**rain **L**esion **A**nalysis and **S**egmentation **T**ool for **C**omputed **T**omography

-This repository provides the source code for our traumatic brain injury image segmentation tool for 3D computed tomography scans.
-Pre-trained models will be available soon together with a detailed tutorial on how to use the code.
+This repository provides the source code of our traumatic brain injury image segmentation tool for 3D computed tomography scans.
+Pre-trained models will be available soon together with detailed instructions on how to use the code on new data.

 An article describing our method and results is currently under review.